marcio777/cadmus/src/en/Chapter-IV/Part II: HelloWorld.md

 label.setFont(new Font("Serif", Font.PLAIN, 45));
 ```

 There are a few things to be defined here. `label` is the identifier of a JLabel that I had delared and instantiated above.
 Then you have the `new Font`, which has 3 parameters.
 The first of which is the font type.
 I have used "Serif" here, but you could just as easily use something like "Times New Roman".
-The second id the format of the font.
+The second is the format of the font.
 What I mean by that is that this includes things like italics, bold, plain etc. A full list can be found if you were to use this once you write the `.` after `Font`.
-The thirs and final one is possibly the most important, as it sets the size of the text.
+The third and final one is possibly the most important, as it sets the size of the text.
 I have set mine to 45.
 Using the above code, and a bit more, I have created the following:

 ![Custom text](../../Images/Chapter-IV/HelloWorld/custom_text.png)